Yiao/JEzCSV/README.md

-    2. Exemple for create a file CSV (If I have put informations to a ArrayList<ArrayList<String>> listInfomation and want to create a file csv named "MyFile" and with dimiliter ";"):
+    2. Exemple for create a file CSV (If I have put informations to a ArrayList<ArrayList<String>> listInfomation, I want to create a file csv named "MyFile" and with dimiliter ";"):

          JEzCSV jEzCSV = new JEzCSV();